NikosAlexandris/pvgis-prototype/docs/web_api/index.md

 ---

-If you wish to run and test the Web API server, you can follow the instructions in the next sections.
+If you wish to run and test the Web API server, you can follow the instructions in the sections listed in the left table of content.